jcthedog/NeverForget/QUICK_REFERENCE.md

 - Modern UI design and components
 - **SwiftUI Compiler Issues Resolved** - All compilation problems fixed
 - **Persistent Alarm System** - Complete implementation with 10-minute notification intervals
+- **Build Recovery Complete** - Successfully restored from PastelTheme integration challenges
+- **All Compilation Issues Resolved** - Project builds successfully and is ready for development

 ### **🔄 In Progress**
 - Performance optimization and testing